 - discuss transplantation (including pre-emptive transplantation)

-no RRT is one option for management
+- remember that no RRT is one option for management

 About 6-12 months before expected ESRF, refer to: